 ESP32-PICO-KIT V4 / V4.1 Getting Started Guide¶

-This guide shows how to get started with the ESP32-PICO-KIT V4 / V4.1 mini development board.
-For the description of other ESP32-PICO-KIT versions, please check ESP32 Hardware Reference.
+This user guide shows how to get started with the ESP32-PICO-KIT V4 / V4.1 mini development board.
+For description of other versions of the ESP32-PICO-KIT check ESP32 Hardware Reference.

 What You Need¶

 - 1 × USB A / Micro USB B cable

 - 1 × PC loaded with Windows, Linux or Mac OS